JonArbell/phish-alert-frontend/README.md

 - Responsive UI for security prompts using Bootstrap.
 - Hover and click detection for enhanced interaction control.
 - Clean, user-friendly interface with modal-based user prompts.
+- Dynamic feedback system with color-coded modal alerts (Red for Suspicious, Yellow for Error, Green for Safe).
+- Secondary verification using OpenAI API for additional link safety analysis.
+- Error handling with specific messages for different scenarios.
+- Lightweight and efficient, ensuring minimal performance impact while checking URLs.

 ### Installation
 **Clone the Repository**